Generalizations of Edge Overlap to Weighted and Directed Networks: Introduction

 The rest of this paper is organized as follows.
-In Section 2, we introduce the microscopic metric known as edge overlap and define extensions of edge overlap for weighted and directed networks.
-We then present two closed-form expressions for the mean and variance of each version of edge overlap for the \er random graph and its weighted and directed counterparts.
-We then demonstrate the accuracy of our mean and variance approximations through simulation.
-Finally, we apply our results to empirical social network data and quantify the difference in the observed average overlap to the value expected for a corresponding random graph.
-We present the results of our data analysis in Section 3 and discuss our conclusions in Section 4.
-Supplementary material is contained in Appendices A, B, C and D.
+In Section 2 we introduce edge overlap and define extensions of edge overlap for weighted and directed networks.
+We then present two closed-form expressions for the mean and variance of edge overlap for the \er random graph and its weighted and directed counterparts.
+We then demonstrate the accuracy of our mean and variance approximations through simulation in Section 3.
+We apply our results to social network data collected in southern Karnataka, India and quantify the difference in average overlap for this empirical network to the expected average overlap for a corresponding random graph in Section 4.
+In Section 5 we present the results of our data analysis and discuss our results and conclusions in Section 6.
+Supplementary material including mean and variance derivations is contained in Appendices A and B.

-\section{2.
-Methods}
+\section{Methods}

-\subsection{2.1 Overlap Extensions}
+\subsection{Overlap Extensions}

-A central microscopic metric, which captures the effect of triadic closure and is related to the clustering coefficient, is edge overlap, the proportion of common friends two connected individuals share.
-In mathematical terms, the overlap between two connected individuals $i$ and $j$ is defined as
+An important microscopic metric, which captures the overlap of the friendship circles for two connected individuals, is the edge overlap \cite{Onnela}.
+In mathematical terms, the overlap between two connected nodes $i$ and $j$ is defined as

 where $n_{ij}$ is the number of common neighbors of nodes $i$ and $j$, and $k_i$ $(k_j)$ denotes the degree, or number of connections, node $i$ $(j)$ has.
 Note that the tie between nodes $i$ and $j$ is not included in the calculation; overlap for the edge $(i, j)$ is defined only where $A_{ij} = 1$ and $k_1 + k_j >2$.
+As a concrete example, suppose we want to calculate edge overlap for nodes $i$ and $j$ in an undirected network as shown in Figure \ref{fig:schematic}a.
+Here, $i$ has a total of five friends, $j$ has a total of five friends, and $i$ and $j$ have two friends in common: nodes $h$ and $k$.
+Thus, the value of edge overlap can be calculated as $o_{ij} = n_{ij}/((k_i -1) + (k_j -1) - n_{ij}) = 2/((5-1) + (5-1) - 2) = 1/3$.

-Currently, edge overlap is only defined for simple networks in which edges are both unweighted and undirected \cite{Onnela}.
-Moreover, expressions for the mean and variance of edge overlap do not yet exist, making it hard to carry out statistical comparisons of this metric across networks, in particular networks of different sizes.
+Currently, edge overlap is only defined for simple networks consisting of unweighted and undirected edges \cite{Onnela}.
+Moreover, expressions for the mean and variance of edge overlap for a particular network do not yet exist, making it difficult to carry out principled comparisons of this metric across networks, in particular, networks of different sizes.

 In a weighted network, each edge has a weight assigned to it.
-We define weighted overlap in Eq. \eqref{eq:2} as the proportion of total weight associated with ties to common friends nodes $i$ and $j$ share, and denote it $o^W_{ij}$:
+We define weighted overlap in Eq. \eqref{eq:2} as the proportion of weight associated with ties that are adjacent to common neighbors of nodes $i$ and $j$: